Table of Contents

 Jesus said, “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’”
 (Matthew 7:21-23).

 The Lord is here contrasting between the mere talker and the actual doer of God’s will.
 He who knows God and yet disobeys His commandments “is a liar, and the truth is not in him” (1 John 2:4).
 Faith in God must accompany the doing.
-“Faith, if it hath not works, is dead, being alone” (James 2:17), but it is equally true that works unaccompanied by a sincere and living faith are also “dead” (Heb.
-11:6).
+“Faith, if it hath not works, is dead, being alone” (James 2:17).
+But it is equally true that works unaccompanied by a sincere and living faith are also “dead” (Hebrews 11:6).